Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 You can easily select / set / switch keys in Tower:

-- in the global configuration, in Tower's Preferences dialog
+- in the global configuration, in Tower's Settings dialog

 - in a specific repository, by selecting the "Settings" item in the sidebar of an open repository